-Origin: England.
+Breeding/Development: England.
 The queen of English hops with a pedigree dating back to 1790, East Kent Golding is to British brewers what Hallertau Mittelfrüh is to their German colleagues.
-A premium appellation, East Kent Goldings hops can only come from East Kent - Goldings hops grown in other counties are known as UK Goldings.
+A premium appellation, East Kent Goldings hops can only come from Kent.

-Usage: Aroma.
+Brewing Application: Aroma.
 Regarded for centuries as England’s finest hop, EKG has been a spotlight flavor in the profiles of hoppy ales from the British Isles: IPA, pale ale, and bitter.
-It’s used at lower rates to subtler effect in Scottish and other darker, maltier ales.
+It’s used at lower rates to subtle effect in Scottish and other darker, maltier ales.

 Yield: 1200 lbs/acre